 Explore the Foley Conservation Area

 It’s a very short walk to access the lookout, so if you want to enjoy more time in nature, explore more of the Foley Conservation area.
-There are 10KM worth of hiking and walking trails here, that are a small portion of a much longer trail that goes all the way from Ottawa to Kingston.
+There is 10KM worth of hiking and walking trails here, which are a small portion of a much longer trail that goes all the way from Ottawa to Kingston.
 The main trail follows the side of the mountain.

 The area other shorter, inland trails that loop through the conservation area.
 These will take you to places like Beaver Pond, where you might be able to spot some beavers at work.
-There’s also a small, natural swimming area in Foley Conservation area, so bring your swim suit if you want to go for a dip.
+There’s also a small, natural swimming area in the Foley Conservation area, so bring your swimsuit if you want to go for a dip.

 Westport is incredibly water-sport friendly, so if you’re a lover of SUP, kayaking, or any other kind of boating it’s a great area.
 The Westboro Harbour is well-laid out and equipped with washroom and BBQ areas that anyone can use, so many people will bring their boats and dock there for an afternoon.

-You can rent a stand up paddle board in the village for $55/ half a day, at Lake Effects, or bring your own paddle board or kayak if you have one.
+You can rent a stand-up paddleboard in the village for $55/ half a day, at Lake Effects, or bring your own paddleboard or kayak if you have one.
 If you’re an avid kayaker, the lake system in the area means that you can go quite a ways.
 Many people rent kayaks from Rideau Tours, and from there’s it a 9km kayak to Westport.
 That’s a full day in of itself and probably best for avid kayakers, but it tells you just how wonderful this area is.
-The water in Upper Rideau Lake is exceptionally calm so if you have any water sport equipment of your own, bring it!
+The water in Upper Rideau Lake is exceptionally calm so if you have any water sports equipment of your own, bring it!

 Explore the Town of Westport

 The town of Westport only spans a few blocks, so you can easily walk anywhere.
 Many of the shops are independently owned businesses, as are cafés, the bakery, and the ice cream shop.
 Yes, those are singular pronouns.
 This place is small, and bursting with charm.
-Make your way down to the harbour and enjoy a stroll along the water, or pop in to a shop to explore.
+Make your way down to the harbor and enjoy a stroll along the water, or pop into a shop to explore.